maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

     $break11:           11;
     $break12:           12;

 We're starting from a total column size of 4 instead of 12 since we are approaching development from a mobile first perspective.
-Then I add breakpoints from 5 to 12 column layouts.
-I do this because I want to test which breakpoints and corresponding grid layouts are best for the devices I'm targeting.
-To help me identify the breakpoint being utilized I set up and colorcode my breakpoints as follows:
+Then I add breakpoints for 5 to 12 column layouts using variables.
+I define an additional eight breakpoints on top of the base grid size because I want to test which breakpoints and corresponding layouts are best suited for the devices I'm targeting.

+**Step 2**: In *_layout.sass* call the Susy at-breakpoint mixin for each breakpoint defined above as follows:

     .container
       +container($total-columns, $break5, $break6, $break7, $break8, $break9, $break10, $break11, $break12)